 If you had to stop taking your thyroid hormone tablets, your nurse will tell you when you can start to take them again.
-Usually, this is 3 days after your treatment.
+Usually, this is 2 to 3 days after your treatment.

 You will need to take thyroxine tablets to replace the hormones that your thyroid gland normally makes.
 Your doctors will want to keep your thyroid hormones at a slightly higher level than you would normally need.
 This is to stop your body producing another hormone called thyroid stimulating hormone (TSH).
 TSH can help some types of thyroid cancer cells to grow.

 There are safety precautions you may need to follow afterwards.
 This is because the treatment is radioactive.

 The advice about precautions varies for different people and for different hospitals.
 So make sure you talk to your doctor or specialist nurse.
 They will explain how long you need to limit yourself.

 Your doctor will tell you not to have close and lengthy contact, such as hugging, with babies, young children, pets or pregnant women for a couple of weeks.